 Bus – The bus is the cheapest way to get around Taiwan.
 Intercity coach buses are available to all major cities around Taiwan, including Taipei, Taichung, Tainan, and Kaohsiung.
 They are comfortable, modern, safe, and have air conditioning (too much, usually, so bring a sweater).
 The two main intercity bus companies are Ubus and Kuo-Kuang Bus.
 For fares and timetable information, visit taiwanbus.tw.

-Train – The high-speed trains (HSR) in Taiwan are super convenient, however, they only go down the west side of the island.
-They are also very expensive.
-For example, a ticket from Taipei to Kaohsiung costs around 1,500 NT$ ($51 USD).
+Train – The high-speed trains (HSR) in Taiwan are super convenient, however, they only go down the west side of the island and are very expensive.
+For example, a ticket from Taipei to Kaohsiung costs around 1,500 TWD.

-The HSR line doesn’t pass through city centers, so you’ll either need to take a bus or train from the HSR station, costing more time and money.
+The HSR line doesn’t pass through city centers, so you either need to take a bus or train from the HSR station, which also costs more time and money.

 Flying – Domestic flights are relatively affordable, however, they are much more expensive than the bus or train.
-The 2-hour flight from Taipei to Kaohsiung costs around 3,300 NT$ ($115 USD).
+The two-hour flight from Taipei to Kaohsiung costs more than 4,000 TWD.

-Car Rental – Car rentals here are expensive, usually costing at least 2,200 NT$ ($75 USD) per day.
-You will need an International Driving Permit (IDP) to rent a vehicle here.
+Car Rental – Driving here is safe, however, car rentals here are expensive, usually costing at least 1,500 TWD per day.
+You need an International Driving Permit (IDP) to rent a vehicle here.
+For the best car rental prices, use Discover Cars.

 Hitchhiking – Taiwan is a great place to hitchhike.
 While locals rarely do it, they’re familiar with foreigners who do and are usually happy to pick people up.
 For more information, check out Hitchwiki.